SwiftUI-Developer-Hub/Markdown-Editor/README.md

 - Undo/Redo behavior

 ## What's Broken
-- Image Size is no supported markdown ui
+- Image size is not supported in the Markdown UI.
+- Synced scrolling between editor and preview does not work properly.

 ## What's Missing
-- Multi File Support
+- Multi-file support.
 - Toggle formatting based on text selection does not work.